termoose/irccloud/README.md

 ## TODO
 - ~Get text input working, return = send text to channel~
-- ~Support channel leave and join~
+- Make sure channel join opens a new buffer
+- New query window opened for new private messages
 - Show timestamps on chat messages
+- Support nick change messages
+- Let /topic show the topic in chat
 - ~Show non-message data in chat like join/leave events~
-- Figure out how to handle private messages properly
 - Let the first image always be the server info
 - Find out how to change channel view with alt+Fn or something similar
 - Show latest active channels, sorted list of oldest to newest activity